BukGet/api/docs/design.md

 * force_update.py
 * logreader.py

-__ Services List__
+__Services List__

 * nginx - sysv
 * mongod - sysv
 * bukget - upstart

+__Services Layout (By Server)__

+* dallas.api.bukget.org
+    * BukGet API (Nginx, Mongo, BukGet)
+    * logreader script (cronjob)
+    * BukGen Generator (bukgen_* applications)
+    * Maintinence Functions (force_update.py, bukgen_manual)
+* paris.api.bukget.org
+    * BukGet API (Nginx, Mongo, BukGet)
+* dev.vpn.bukget.org
+    * Development Services (Independent of Prod)
+        * BukGet API (Nginx, Mongo, BukGet)
+    * Production Database Nightly Backup

 ### MongoDB

 The Mongo Database has not had any customization that needs to be documented at this time.
-We will eventually be looking at going multi-server, and will be using MongoDB's replication capabilities for distributing the database across all of the servers.
+The Dallas server is the primary database engine, with the Paris server acting as the secondary.
+This means that all Database writes has to go through the Dallas Mongo instance.

 ### Python 2.6/7